CROSSEO/kivy-dashboard-starter-template/README.txt

 - go to Source Control on the left menu bar
 - Initialize repository
 - give it a message (Initiate commit)
+- go to View > Command Pallete > search for: Git add Remote